saintUche/IMS-Starter/README.md

 ## APP DESIGN

-UML design shows how give classes are related.
+UML design shows how classes are related.
 The user user interacts in the same way and they all follow a the same order of instructions.
 First, the given object must be defined in its object class.
 If the object is to be interacted with it is done so through the item controller where the user decides which CRUD action to perform.
 The object DAO class then send querys to the database to carry out the CRUD task.

 The logic for the ER diagram is as follows.